eclipse-ee4j/cargotracker/README.md

 To set up in Eclipse, follow these steps:

-* Set up JDK 8+, Eclipse for Enterprise Java Developers and Payara 4+.
+* Set up [Java SE 8](https://www.azul.com/downloads/zulu-community/?version=java-8-lts), [Eclipse for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/) and [Payara 4.1](https://repo1.maven.org/maven2/fish/payara/distributions/payara/4.1.2.181/payara-4.1.2.181.zip)(Payara 5 is not supported yet.
+Payara 4.1 only supports Java SE 8).
 * Import this code in Eclipse as a Maven project, Eclipse will do the rest for you.
 Proceed with clean/building the application.
 * After the project is built (which will take a while the very first time as